kastle-lab/kastle-drawbridge/modules/knowledge-graphs/03-modeling-technologies/materialization.md

 # Materialization

-Materialization is the term used to describe the process of applying the axioms from an ontology to a knowledge graph, reasoning over the data, and explicitly adding all new triples that would logically follow.
+Materialization is the term used to describe the process of applying the axioms from an ontology to a knowledge graph, reasoning over the data, and explicitly populating the graph with triples formed from the raw data.
 The result is a materialized graph, which can then be queried more efficiently and thoroughly.
+This is done using the [RDFLib starter code](../../../resources/rdflib-starter.py).

-Materialization has some benefits and downsides:
+Keep in mind that materialization has some benefits and downsides:

 ### Benefits

-- Explicit declaration of inferenced data
++: Explicit declaration of inferenced data

-- Faster and efficient querying
++: Faster and efficient querying

-- More complete results
++: More complete results

 ### Downsides

-- Increased storage requirements
+-: Increased storage requirements

-- Longer preprocessing times
+-: Longer preprocessing times

 ## Example:

 ```
 # Original Triples

 # Infered Triples
 ```